 - Annex II: The parties agree that Schedule 2 describes the technical and organizational measures applicable to the transfer.

 - The parties adopt the GDPR standard for all data transfers.

 - Any references in the EU SCCs to “Directive 95/46/EC” or “Regulation (EU) 2016/679” will be interpreted as references to the Swiss FADP, and references to specific Articles of “Regulation (EU) 2016/679” will be replaced with the equivalent article or section of the Swiss FADP;

 - references to “EU”, “Union”, “Member State” and “Member State law” will be interpreted as references to Switzerland and Swiss law, as the case may be, and will not be interpreted in such a way as to exclude data subjects in Switzerland from exercising their rights in their place of habitual residence in accordance with Clause 18(c) of the EU SCCs;

 - Clause 13 and Annex I(C): The competent authorities under Clause 13, and in Annex I(C), are the Federal Data Protection and Information Commissioner and, concurrently, the EEA member state authority identified above.

-- Clause 17: The parties agree that the governing jurisdiction is the Member State in which the data exporter is established.
+- Clause 17: The parties agree that the governing jurisdiction is the laws of Switzerland.

-- Clause 18: For Modules 1-3, the parties agree that the forum is the Member State in which the data exporter is established.
+- Clause 18: For Modules 1-3, the parties agree that the forum is Switzerland.
 The parties agree to interpret the Standard Contractual Clauses so that Data Subjects in Switzerland are able to sue for their rights in Switzerland in accordance with Clause 18(c).

 - The parties agree to interpret the Standard Contractual Clauses so that “Data Subjects” includes information about Swiss legal entities until the revised Federal Act on Data Protection becomes operative.